kirklandnuts/spotilyzer/README.md

 * Generate a playlist given a set of user profiles based off of analysis of individual musical taste (say for party)
 	* Take a facebook event and match with spotify profiles and generate playlist for event

-## Instructions
-* The first time you run the node server, make sure to run 'npm install' before doing anything
-* Will be updated and moved to top at the end of this project

-## Architecture Overview

-### Server
-The server uses a cookie to figure out if the user is logged in.
-If login cookie is present, it sends the userhome page.
-Otherwise, sends a basic splash page with a login button.
-When a user logs in, the server relays the Spotify authorization tokens to the client, then adds the login cookie.
-Authorization tokens are not stored serverside, simply sent to the client(through an object that's stringified and sent as an Express template local).
-In general, you probably want to avoid changing any of the current routes.
-Adding new ones is fine, though.

-### Client
-Every page(so far, at least) follows the basic template in layout.jade.
-Vue.js is library of choice for our frontend because it's light, readable, and easy to learn with great documentation.
-Authorization tokens are stored in the credentials object and are saved/updated to HTML5 localstorage automatically.
-`